utkarsh2299/Training_VITS_Hindi_TTS/README.md

 1. Install the Coqui TTS toolkit by following the instructions provided [here](https://docs.coqui.ai/en/latest/installation.html).

 2. Ensure that the Hindi dataset is available inside the `Dataset` folder.
+The Hindi data i used can be downloaded from [here](https://www.iitm.ac.in/donlab/indictts/database).
 The data should be formatted in a manner similar to LJSpeech_1.1 dataset for compatibility.

 3. Install all required libraries for phonemizing Hindi alphabets. **Espeak** library is particularly useful for this purpose.